 - Folding instructions (PDF) (SVG)

 Create street art

 There are endless ways for street art to promote Open Standards.
-Think about daily examples of closed/or open standards - funny or shocking ones - that could be portrayed on the street, and than go for it!
+Think about daily examples of closed or open standards - funny or shocking ones - that could be portrayed on the street, and than go for it!
 Street art does not require a lot of kit, just your imagination.
-Afterward, take picture of what you just have created and send it to us, so we can promote your artwork around the world.
+Afterward, take a picture of what you just have created and send it to us, so we can promote your artwork around the world.
 And who knows, maybe you inspire other artists and remixes and your art could become viral.